Wednesday, November 4, 2009

 2nd Mondays of the month, 6:30 - 8 PM

-Mission Statement Lifelines: The Brain Injury Support Group strives to address the various issues that arise during the rehabilitation/recovery period through support, information and education.
-The group provides an open forum where survivors, caregivers and healthcare professionals may meet and share their experiences.
-The group also serves to educate its members about brain injury and how to improve brain health.
+Mission Statement Lifelines: The Brain Injury Wellness and Recovery Group strives to address the various issues that arise during the rehabilitation/recovery period through support, information and education.
+The group serves to educate its members about brain injury, how to improve brain health and the possibility of recovering brain function.
+Lifelines also provides an open forum where survivors, caregivers and health care professionals may meet and share their experiences.
 This exchange allows the group to address quality of life issues.

 Philosophy Every individual, whether brain injured or not, has suffered some type of affliction.
 The emphasis for healing and recovery is not to focus on what has happened but instead to focus on what a person can accomplish in the aftermath of tragedy.
 What is most important is how a person responds to life's challenges.
 We are survivors.
 We are not victims.